ssalvaterra/LIB-201/text-analysis.md

 <b>These methods are automatic for many tools, but let's not forget them!</b> When we encounter errors or strange findings, it might be that we need to tweak them!

 ## Check-in
 Complete the <a href="https://muw.instructure.com/courses/17249/quizzes/67634">1.Text Analysis check-in</a> here.
-HO 303 students can complete the check-in here.
+HO 303 students can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/67639">1.Text analysis check-in</a> here.
 <!--examples of what it lets us do (with pictures?
 Matching??)-->

 # 2. Select Distant Reading Methods